ibm-cloud-docs/assistant/dialog-overview.md

 To create a dialog, complete the following steps:

-1. From the Skills menu, click **Dialog**, and then click **Create dialog**.
+1. From the Skills menu, click **Dialog**.

-    When you open the dialog editor for the first time, the following nodes are created for you:
+    The following nodes are created for you automatically:

     - **Welcome**: The first node.
 It contains a greeting that is displayed to your users when they first engage with your assistant.
 You can edit the greeting.